Shedeur Sanders set to start against Panthers in Browns preseason opener

 Joe Flacco is the projected regular-season starter.
 Although Flacco is healthy, he will not play in this game, according to coach Kevin Stefanski.
 Kenny Pickett and Dillon Gabriel are rehabilitating from injuries and aren't ready to play, prompting the Browns to sign free agent Tyler Huntley earlier in the week.

-The 6-foot-1, 212-pound Sanders was initially projected by some to go in the top 10, but fell to fifth round (144th overall).
+The 6-foot-1, 212-pound Sanders was initially projected by some to go in the top 10 of the NFL draft, but he fell to the fifth round (144th overall).
 The 2024 Johnny Unitas Golden Arm award winner played for his father Deion Sanders for two seasons each at Jackson State and Colorado.

 “That’s how he’s always approached everything, to prepare and approach it like this is it,” Sanders said.
 "He’s thankful and appreciative of the opportunity.
 He don’t get caught up in all the rhetoric in the media.
 He’s far beyond that.
 He was coached through that when he was a kid.
 We’ve always gone through that.”